 An elevated test result could also indicate serious conditions such as hyperparathyroidism or leukemia.
 Both diseases affect your bones as well as other parts of your body.

-The ALP bone isoenzyme test does not diagnose any disease on its own.
+The ALP bone isoenzyme test isn’t used to diagnose a disease on its own.
 It can only narrow down the list of causes for your symptoms.